-Alternatively, with some natural resources such as fallen logs, branches and ferns you could also build your own bivouac to keep you dry and warm.
+Alternatively, with some natural resources such as fallen logs, branches, and ferns you could also build your own bivouac to keep you dry and warm.

 While it’s important to find and build a shelter, many hikers don’t realize that it’s equally important to rest.
 Far too many people trapped in the wild unnecessarily burn themselves out.

 Don’t walk around aimlessly for hours on end.
-Always think through your survival strategy before wasting your energy.
+Always think through your strategy before wasting your energy.
 You really need to watch how much energy you exert if you don’t have a huge food supply.

-Signal to Rescuers
+Signal To Rescuers

 This may be stating the obvious, but make sure you are ready to signal potential rescuers.
 This could take many forms, such as blowing a whistle (which I hope you have in your pack), flashing a mirror (or shiny metallic object) or even spelling “help” on the ground in an open area.

-How to NOT Get Lost in the Woods
+How To NOT Get Lost In The Woods

-Let Loved Ones Know Where You’re Going
+Let Someone at Home Know Where You’re Going

 Unfortunately, some hikers aren’t humble enough to practice this crucial step.
 Don’t get caught up in the mythos of the “rugged explorer.”
 Letting others know your whereabouts is a sign of maturity and it’s critical for your safety.